the8472/ffcnt/README.md

 # ffcnt

-Fast file counting for spinning rust in rust.
+Fast file counting for spinning rust, in rust.

 ffcnt's sole purpose is to provide a faster alternative to `find /some/path/ -type f | wc -l`.
 It achieves that by looking up the extent map *of directories* and reordering recursion into the directory tree by the physical offset of the first extent of each directory.